Cruise the canals of Kyushu's Venice, explore a feudal clan's home, and try a local delicacy

 Yanagawa's canals were fortified when Yanagawa was transformed into a castle town shortly before the start of the Edo period at the beginning of the 17th century.
 Now they are relaxing waterways you can explore on a cruise.
 Oarsmen with long poles push the narrow boats through the canals, telling you about the city's long and impressive history and singing nursery rhymes penned by Yanagawa's famous poet, Hakushu Kitahara.

 Many of Yanagawa's festivals, including the aforementioned Hakushu Festival and the Ohina-sama Water Parade, center around the canals and the boats that ply them.
 You can arrange for a ride on one of these boats online—search for Yanagawa punting.
 You can even get discount tickets.

-The Ohana residence was built in 1697 as the home of the Tachibana clan, the feudal lords who ruled Yanagawa.
-The huge residence covers 23,000 square meters and is surrounded on three sides by canals.
+The Ohana residence was built in 1738 as the home of the Tachibana clan, the feudal lords who ruled Yanagawa.
+The residence covers 23,000 square meters and is surrounded on three sides by canals.
 The residence's main feature, its garden, was built in 1910 by the 14th Yanagawa lord, Tomoharu Tachibana.

 The garden features a lake surrounded by black pines.
 Overlooking the lake is the residence's grand banquet hall, a large Japanese room with tatami flooring.
 Other buildings include the impressive Western-style Seiyokan and a museum with displays of the time of the Tachibana family.

 A three-minute walk from Ohana is Suitengu, a beautiful riverside shrine, which hosts a small festival from May 3 to 5 with traditional dancing and singing.

 Honoring one of Yanagawa's most talented creatives